scanoss/crypto-algorithms-spdx/description_definition_template_crypto_algorithm.md

 * Description: name provided by the author of the algorithm, widely accepted or the corresponding standardization body and its acronym
 * Values: <Acronym>-<Name> where:
     * <Acronym> correspond to the commonly used acronym for the cryptographic algorithm
-    * <Name> corresponds full name of the cryptopgraphic algorithm
+    * <Name> corresponds full name of the cryptographic algorithm

 ### section 2: algorithm implementations